Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: Numerical Analysis

-In addition to this, the sensing densification trends are further driven by the difference between the pathloss functions.
-In particular, the difference between the two way radar LoS path loss model and the regular LoS path loss model.
-While the additional distance induced by the reflection reduces overall radar pathloss, the derivative of the radar path loss is steeper due to the factor of two difference in the path loss exponent and absorption factor.
+To provide further insight into these trends, we investigate the variation of communication and sensing ergodic efficiency with respect to both the LoS pathloss exponent, $\alphaL$, and network density in Fig. \ref{fig:pl_sweep}.
+Note that the upper and lower bounds for the sensing case are computed with respect to $\SINRhm$ and $\SINRam$, respectively, as these models provide true upper and lower bounds.
+This figure confirms the trends observed in Figs. \ref{fig:rc_low_block} and \ref{fig:rc_high_block}: over the range of pathloss exponents considered, {\bf sensing ergodic efficiency is non-decreasing with increasing network density, while communication efficiency is maximized for some value of $r_c$ and then decreases thereafter}.
+We hypothesize that the differences between the densification trends for communication and sensing are principally driven by the additional factor of two in the pathloss exponent and absorption factor for the two way radar path loss model.
+While the additional distance induced by the reflection reduces overall radar pathloss, the derivative of the radar path loss is steeper due to the additional factor of two in the path loss exponent and absorption factor.
 Viewing the increase in base station density as decreasing the distances of all links, {\bf the marginal improvement on the desired signal, which is based on the radar path loss model, outstrips the marginal increase in interference power, which is based on either the LoS or NLoS path loss models}.
-Hence, we observe the aforementioned insensitivity of ergodic sensing efficiency at moderate base station densities, and the increase thereof at high densities. {\bf Overall, these results highlight a tension between optimal regimes of base station density for communication and sensing: the sensing function performs best at high base station densities, while the communication performance is optimized at moderate base station densities.}
+Hence, we observe the aforementioned insensitivity of ergodic sensing efficiency at moderate base station densities, and the increase at high densities. {\bf Overall, these results highlight a tension between optimal regimes of base station density for communication and sensing: the sensing function performs best at high base station densities, while the communication performance is optimized at moderate base station densities.}

 Finally, we comment on a few remaining features of interest.
 First, note that the sensing efficiency with respect to $\SINRgm$ and $\SINRhm$ dominates the sensing efficiency with respect to $\SINRt$.
 While the this is not the case for the efficiency with respect to $\SINRam$, this is likely due to the model being more pessimistic, as mentioned previously.
 This indicates that {\bf the distribution of the excitation signal over time likely reduces the impact of worst case interference scenarios in which a BS in the main lobe of the receive beam is also pointing its transmit beam in the direction of the serving BS. }Additionally, at low base station densities, the ergodic efficiency with respect to the $\SIRgm$ tracks more closely with $\SNRr$ than does the ergodic efficiency of $\SIRc$ with respect to $\SNRc$.
 This indicates that, even at low base station densities, {\bf interference remains a more prominent feature on the performance of the sensing function than for communications.}